 No, you do not.
 The fibers in the squash blended with the heavy cream make this soup thick and creamy.
 There is no need to add any other thickeners to this soup.

 Per cup of soup there are a total of around 11g of carbs and 3g of fiber.
 Making it 8g net carbs per serving.
 Therefore, it does have more carbs than other vegetable soups like cauliflower or broccoli.
-Therefore, I wouldn't consider this soup as a keto friendly soup if you are strict on your macros.
-However, as this is a sugar free soup made with only vegetables I tend to be a little looser with the carbs I consume as it is made with wholesome ingredients.
+As this is a sugar free soup made with only vegetables I tend to be a little looser with the carbs I consume as it is made with wholesome ingredients.

 Nope, you do not have to have the butternut squash peeled.
 Just slice it in quarters and scoop out the flesh after it's done roasting.